Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Method 2 Specification Detection

 \subsection{Method 2 Experimental Setup}

-We seek to test if our method of detecting task specification is robust to the presence of shortcut features, such as \textit{gender vs.\ occupation} bias, excluded by design from the MGC set.
-As detailed in \cref{wino-setup}, we use the Winogender Schema evaluation set~\citep{Rudinger18}, composed of 120 sentence templates, hand-written in the style of the Winograd Schemas, wherein a gendered pronoun coreference resolution task is designed to be easy for humans,\footnote{Far from easy, the authors admit to requiring a careful read of most sentences.} but challenging for language models.
-Separately, to disambiguate the role of semantic understanding from specification detection, we constructed a `Simplified' version of the schema for pronoun resolution of texts containing only a single person: the `Professional', with details in \cref{simplified}.
+We seek to test if our method of detecting task specification is robust to the presence of shortcut features, such as \textit{gender vs.\ occupation} bias which were excluded, by construction, from the MGC set.
+We use the Winogender benchmark~\citep{Rudinger18}, composed of 120 sentence templates, hand-written in the style of the Winograd Schemas, wherein a gendered pronoun coreference resolution task is designed to be easy for humans,\footnote{Far from easy, the authors admit to requiring a careful read of most sentences.} but challenging for language models.

-To provide intuition for how this method works, in \cref{doctor-female} we plot the normalized softmax probabilities for female pronouns predicted by RoBERTa-large for the pronoun resolution task on sentences from the Winogender template for occupation of `Doctor' (see specific sentences in \cref{tabWinogender}).
-The larger vertical bar denotes an example of previously reported~\citep{Rudinger18, GPT3, InstructGPT} \textit{gender vs.\ occupation} bias across sentence types, in this case approximately captured by the y-axis intercept difference between the two sentence types with \textit{participant} as `patient'.

-The shorter vertical bar shows the LLM's \textit{gender vs.\ time} correlation within a single sentence type (similar to what was shown in \cref{date-multiplot}(c)), which can be approximately captured by the slope of the plotted line.
-It is noteworthy that these two types of spurious correlations appear approximately independent, and both must be considered when attempting measurement of the entire gender bias in a statement.

-\textbf{Task Specification Metric.} To obtain a very simple single-value \textit{task specification metric}, we can calculate the absolute difference between the softmax probabilities associated with the earliest and latest date tokens injected in \cref{doctor-female}.
-For this metric, we expect larger values for unspecified prediction tasks as can be seen in \cref{tabWinogender}.
+The `Sentence' column in Table~\ref{tabWinogender} shows example texts from our extended version of the Winogender evaluation set, where the occupation is `doctor'.
+Each sentence in the evaluation set contains the following textual elements: 1) a \textit{professional}, referred to by their profession, such as `doctor', 2) a \textit{participant}, referred to by one of: \{`man', `woman', `someone', \textit{$<$other$>$}\} where \textit{$<$other$>$} is replaced by a context specific term like `patient', and 3) a single pronoun that is either coreferent with (sentence-type 1) the \textit{professional}, or (sentence-type 2) the \textit{participant}~\citep{Rudinger18}.
+As was the case in the MGC evaluation set, this pronoun is replaced with a \texttt{[MASK]} for prediction.

+We extend the Winogender benchmark by adding \{`man', `woman'\} to the list of words used to describe the \textit{participant} in order to add well-specified tasks to the existing Winogender set, which were all originally unspecified for pronoun resolution.\footnote{We use the Winogender benchmark not for the measurement of \textit{gender vs.\ occupation} bias, but rather to measure the performance of the `task specification' metric on complex coreference resolution tasks.} Thus, the Winogender benchmark is composed of $(60$ \textit{professional} occupations $) \times (4$ \textit{participant} types: \{`man', `woman', `someone', \textit{$<$other$>$}\} $) \times ( 2$ sentence-types$)$, totaling to 480 test sentences, which we run through two inference passes (injecting the text with the earliest and latest \textit{date} tokens).